coordinatorstory/coordinatorstory-backend/docs/api.md

 #### Response

-Returns the newly created story object.
+Returns the newly created story object, or `400` if request is invalid.

-### Update a story that belongs to logged in user
+### Update a user's story

 `PUT /user/stories/:storyId`